BAIL INFORMATION JUST IN CASE YOU’RE PLACED UNDER ARREST IN TAMPA, FL

 Your bond will then be posted, and you’ll be released.
 From the time someone first speaks to a bondsman, it may take five or six hours – and sometimes longer – for you to be released, depending on how busy the bondsman and the jail are at that time.

 However, if you were arrested for driving under the influence (DUI), you may be detained until your blood alcohol content level has dropped below the 0.08 percent legal limit.

-ABOUT YOUR RIGHT TO LEGAL COUNSEL
+ABOUT YOUR RIGHT TO LEGAL COUNSEL IN TAMPA

 Bail bondsmen aren’t supposed to recommend attorneys, but it happens.
 However, a bondsman may recommend a lawyer because of a reciprocal business arrangement, so you should not choose a lawyer on the basis of that recommendation.